Dr. Emily Von Scheven: Giving young lupus patients the childhood they deserve

 Dr. Emily von Scheven has seen that worry on the faces of her young patients and their parents – and she’s working to do something about it.

-“What's happening in the field of childhood lupus is that basically, we're getting better at treating children – although, it's quite a challenge still,” she says.
+“What's happening in the field of pediatric lupus is that basically, we're getting better at treating children – although, it's quite a challenge still,” she says.
 “What we're seeing as they grow up into adulthood is that they're developing a lot of secondary complications.”

 About 25 percent of kids with lupus experience reduced bone density.
 Other complications can include atherosclerosis and malignancies.
-“There's a new attention on these additional complications that are developing in children with lupus as they grow older,” says Dr. von Scheven.
+“There's new attention on these additional complications that are developing in children with lupus as they grow older,” says Dr. von Scheven.

 Dr. Von Scheven examining a patient at UCSF Benioff Children’s Hospital

 To help minimize secondary complications in children, she says, doctors can closely monitor the use of medications that are known to be hard on bones, such glucocorticoids or prednisone.
 And prescribing medications traditionally used to treat osteoporosis in adults could also help children build up bone or prevent bone loss.

 Vitamin D is important to maintaining bone health, too.
 But because lupus patients are advised to minimize their sun exposure, children with lupus often have lower levels of vitamin D compared to healthy children of the same age.
 Dr. von Scheven recommends that children maintain adequate levels of vitamin D and calcium through fortified dairy products or supplementation, and that they also stay physically active.
 Physical activity puts positive stress on the skeleton, helping to accelerate mineral deposits in the bone.

 DEXA scans are commonly used to monitor bone density in older people, and have been adapted for use in children.
 But it’s tricky, Dr. von Scheven explains.